Photovoltaic system: Impact on electricity network

 With the increasing levels of rooftop photovoltaic systems, the energy flow becomes two-way.
 When there is more local generation than consumption, electricity is exported to the grid.
 However, electricity network traditionally is not designed to deal with the two-way energy transfer.
 Therefore, some technical issues may occur.
 For example, in Queensland, Australia, there have been more than 30% of households with rooftop PV by the end of 2017.
 The famous Californian 2020 duck curve appears very often for a lot of communities from 2015 onwards.
 An over-voltage issue may come out as the electricity flows back to the network.
 There are solutions to manage the over voltage issue, such as regulating PV inverter power factor, new voltage and energy control equipment at electricity distributor level, re-conductor the electricity wires, demand side management, etc. There are often limitations and costs related to these solutions.
 A way to calculate these costs and benefits is to use the concept of 'value of solar' (VOS), which includes the avoided costs/losses including: plant operations ans maintenance (fixed and variable); fuel; generation capacity, reserve capacity, transmission capacity, distribution capacity, and environmental and health liability.
-Popular Mechanics reports that VOS results show that grid-tied utility customers are being grossly under-compensated in most of the U.S. as the value of solar eclipses the net metering rate as well as two-tiered rates, which means "your neighbor's solar panels are secretly saving you money".
+Popular Mechanics reports that VOS results show that grid-tied utility customers are being grossly under-compensated in most of the US as the value of solar eclipses the net metering rate as well as two-tiered rates, which means "your neighbor's solar panels are secretly saving you money".